euand/financial-econometrics-project/README.md

 This is the Financial Econometrics project of Euan Dowers, Veronika Kyuchukova, Angus McKay and Laura Roman, completed as part of the Masters in Data Science at the Barcelona Graduate School of Economics.

-This project entails quasi-maximum likelihood estimation of an APARCH(1,1) model.
+This project entails maximum likelihood estimation of an APARCH(1,1) model.